patchstack/documentation/src/content/docs/Patchstack App/Protection/patchstack-modules.md

 ---
 # Introduction

 Patchstack modules are modules managed by us and regularly updated to contain the latest vPatch definitions.
-Below contain the modules which you can enable on your apps with a description about its functionality.
+Below contain the modules which you can enable on your sites with a description about its functionality.

 ## vPatches